 While meeting with my patient Mark yesterday, who sees me for the Coleman Network for Addiction Medicine’s Accelerated Opioid Detox (AOD), I was reminded of the informational work of Dr. Martha Beck, one of my favorite social psychologists.

 Mark is 25 and has been off fentanyl for about 10 months.
 He told me that he is starting to have hope for his life again.
-While being in fentanyl recovery is uncharted territory, Mark continues to grow emotionally, physically, spiritually, and mentally each day.
+While being in recovery from fentanyl use is uncharted territory, Mark continues to grow emotionally, physically, spiritually, and mentally each day.
 And as he gets through each day sober, he gains more confidence that this is the kind of life he wants.

 More like this: Is Recovery Possible For Fentanyl Addiction?